What is a checking account?

 Why should you open a checking account, and how should you use it?

 Simply put, a checking account is a bank account designed to be used for everyday expenses.
 Checking accounts keep your money safe until you need it.
 And then allow you easy access when the time comes.1 Plus, some even pay interest to help your money grow.2

 When you need to make a purchase, you can access your money using a debit card, a checkbook or online banking services.
 If you need cash, you can typically use an ATM or visit a local branch of your bank.
 Money to deposit?
 There are plenty of ways to do that too.2

 Keep reading to learn more about how checking accounts work.

 Advantages of a checking account

 You can also make online purchases with your debit card.
 You may be asked to enter information such as your name, address and debit card number along with its expiration date and the three-digit code on the back of your card.
-Some online stores will save this information for you, if you choose, so future purchases can be made quickly.

-One popular feature of most checking accounts is the option to pay bills online with just a few clicks.3 From utilities to credit cards, bills can generally be paid from the comfort of your office, couch or car (once you’re safely in park).
+One popular feature of most checking accounts is the option to pay bills online with just a few clicks.5 From utilities to credit cards, bills can generally be paid from the comfort of your office, couch or car (once you’re safely in park).
 In the bill pay area of your bank’s website, you can enter information such as the company you’d like to pay and the account number on your bill.
 Your bank may be able to help if you need a little guidance.
 Once each account is set up, you’ll see all of your payees, and if the vendor offers it, your monthly bills, in one place—which can make them easier to keep track of and harder to forget.
 This can help you avoid late payments and potential fees.

 Some banks even allow you to sign up for text or email alerts to let you know when a bill is due, if your balance drops below a certain amount or when a deposit or withdrawal has been made.